rempsyc/lavaanExtra/paper/paper.md

 {lavaan} [@lavaanPackage] is a very popular R package for structural equation modeling (SEM).
 The package relies on specific operators to define latent variables, regressions, covariances, indirect effects, and so on.
-However, some individuals (e.g,. beginners to R and {lavaan}) may prefer not having to specify the operators themselves, or would like to see some steps automatized, such as defining indirect effects.
+However, some individuals (e.g., beginners to R and {lavaan})—or in some cases power users—may prefer not having to specify the operators themselves, or would like to see some steps automatized, such as generating the {lavaan} model layout or defining indirect effects.
 Furthermore, for researchers, it can be relatively difficult to extract relevant statistical outputs in the form of tables and figures that are suitable for scientific publication.

 {lavaanExtra} does mainly two things to address these issues.
 First, it offers an alternative, code-efficient flexible modular syntax that allows automatizing